tomsilver/pddlgym/README.md

 ## Installation

+### Installing From Source

 First, set up a virtual environment with Python 3.
 For instance, if you use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/), you can simply run `mkvirtualenv --python=<path to Python 3> pddlgymenv`.
-Next, run `pip install -r requirements.txt` to install dependencies.
+Next, clone this repository, and from inside it run `pip install -e .`.
 Now you should able to run the random agent demos in `demo.py`.
+You should also be able to `import pddlgym` from any Python shell.

 ### (Optional) Planner Dependencies
 To be able to run the planning demos in `demo.py`, install [Fast-Forward](https://fai.cs.uni-saarland.de/hoffmann/ff.html).
 Set environment variable `FF_PATH` to the `ff` executable, wherever you install it.